 This type of radiation can also travel further distances around the Earth than other types of radiation, for reasons we will discuss later.
 Therefore HF and lower frequency radiation is the best to use for direct long distance communications (when satellites or long cables cannot be used).22 Eki 2003

-Read moreWhat is extremely high frequency band?
+Read moreWhat is the main advantage of high frequencies?

 Read more